FiloSottile/BERserk/README.md

 `github.com/FiloSottile/BERserk.Signer` is a Go `crypto.Signer` that, given a RSA public key with e = 3 and length 1024 or 2048, will generate (SHA1) PKCS#1 signatures that exploit BERserk without knowledge of the private key.

+[GoDoc](https://godoc.org/github.com/FiloSottile/BERserk) will help you if you use this as a library.

 ## The tool

 There's also a command line tool that generates a HTTPS certificate given a fitting CA and a CSR in [cfssl](https://github.com/cloudflare/cfssl) format.